programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

      ... ]

-In our final prepatory step, we create an index of all the terms in our documents:
+In our final prepatory step, we create an index of all the terms in our documents and replace the words of our texts with their index id:

 ```python
 from gensim import corpora